MicrosoftDocs/power-platform/power-platform/guidance/coe/limitations.md

 - **Configure (reduce) concurrency in Foreach loops to reduce simultaneous calls**
   1. Open **Admin \| Sync Template v2**, and then select **Edit**.
-  1. Expand the step **Get Environments and store them in the CoE Dataverse Entity**.
+  1. Expand the step **Get Environments and store them in the CoE Table**.
   1. Go to **Settings** for the **Apply to each Environment** step.

      ![Configure concurrency in Foreach](media/coe73.png "Configure concurrency in Foreach")